-With the aim of improving the system for combating the money launder, terrorism financing and financing of proliferation of weapons of mass destruction, amendments to the Law on Prevention of Money Laundering and Financing of Terrorism ("Official Gazette RS" no. 94/24) have been adopted, which entered into force on 6 January 2025, as well as amendments to the Law on the Prevention of Money Laundering and Financing of Terrorism ("Official Gazette RS", no. 19/25), which entered into force on 6 March 2025.
+With the aim of improving the system for combating the money launder, terrorism financing and financing of proliferation of weapons of mass destruction, amendments to the Law on Prevention of Money Laundering and Financing of Terrorism ("Official Gazette RS" no. 94/24) have been adopted, which entered into force on 6 January 2025, as well as amendments to the Law on the Prevention of Money Laundering and Financing of Terrorism ("Official Gazette RS", no. 19/25), which entered into force on 6 March 2025 and the Law on the Freezing of Assets with the Aim of Preventing Terrorism and Proliferation of Weapons of Mass Destruction ("Official Gazette RS", no. 94/24).